someonesdad1/hobbyutil/project_list.rst

 |   Python script to list the functions and classes used in the files given on the command line.
 | `util/getinput.zip <util/getinput.zip>`_ (115)
 |   A python module that gets input data in a variety of ways.
 Gets lines or tokens from a set of files or prompts the user for numbers (the numbers can be restricted to an interval and can include uncertainty or physical units).
 The lines and token getters are generators and can use functional programming tools.
-| `util/goto.py <util/goto.py>`_ (12)
+| `util/goto.zip <util/goto.zip>`_ (174)
-|   Contains a sh-type shell function and a python script that let you navigate around to various directories from a shell command line.
+|   Used a python script and shell functions to launch project files and navigate to various directories from a command line.
 A number of UNIX users have told me they couldn't live without this tool once they started using it.
 | `util/lib.zip <util/lib.zip>`_ (12)
 |   Python script command line tool to provide a facility for keeping snippets of code handy.
 | `util/lnk.py <util/lnk.py>`_ (2)
 |   Python script to list the files in two directory trees that are hard-linked together.
 If you have GNU find, the -samefile option can be used to do this too.
-| `util/loo.zip <util/loo.zip>`_ (25)
+| `util/loo.zip <util/loo.zip>`_ (26)
 |   Python script that will print out the image files in Open Office documents.
 Image files that are not at or below the same directory as the document file will be marked '[not relative]'.
 Missing files will be marked '[missing]'.
 It is useful if you link image files into OO files.
 | `util/lookup.zip <util/lookup.zip>`_ (136)
 |   Package that contains a python script that can help you look up words in a word dictionary and use the information from WordNet to show synonyms, definitions, and types of words (e.g., adjectives, adverbs, nouns, and verbs).